kai-niemi/chaos/README.md

     java -jar target/chaos.jar --help

-For more examples, see samples below.
+For more examples, see workload samples below.

-# Sample Workloads
+# Workloads

-A description of the highly contented workloads named by the anomalies they are subject to.
+A description of the different anomalies manifested (and prevented) in Chaos.

 ## Lost Update (P4)

+> A lost update happens when one transaction overwrites the changes made by another transaction.

 Examples: